libjpeg-turbo/buildscripts/README.md

 Build Environment: macOS
 ------------------------

-macOS 10.12 (Sierra) or later required
+macOS 10.15 (Catalina) or later required

 CMake should be installed somewhere in the `PATH`.
 The version in MacPorts (<http://www.MacPorts.org>) works, or just install the CMake application from